RexDjere/RCCG-Destiny-Chapel-Men-s-Fellowship-Bylaws/Section04.md

 ### Section 04: Membership Privileges

 Each Men's Fellowship member who remains current on his dues will be entitled to the following privileges:
-- One time gift of $100 upon permanent transfer away RCCG Destiny Chapel.
+- One time gift of $100 upon permanent transfer away from RCCG Destiny Chapel.
 - $100 gift upon the birth of a child.
 - $100 bereavement gift upon the death of an immediate family member (mother, father, sister, brother, or child).